Is hiking the Pacific Crest Trail your dream? In this article, you’ll read everything about permits, what to pack, and how much it costs.

 – Bandanas (can be used as a towel and to clean your cooking pot).

 – Sunscreen and insect repellent (all in travel packaging).

-You have to eat a lot when you go on a long distance walk.
+You have to eat a lot when you go on a long-distance walk.
 You will also have to purchase new things along the way, such as new shoes or socks.
 What’s your resupply strategy?

 Having enough food is very important when you’re hiking the Pacific Crest Trail.
 Think carefully about every section you’re going to hike.
 How many days do you think you will be on the road before you hit a town?
 Bring enough food with you for those days plus one extra day (just in case).
-This includes breakfast, lunch, dinner and at least three snacks a day.
+This includes breakfast, lunch, dinner, and at least three snacks a day.

 You’ll burn a ridiculous amount of calories, so make sure you have enough to eat.
-Also pay attention to the weight of your food.
+Also, pay attention to the weight of your food.
 For example, canned food is much too heavy (also as waste) and it is better to choose food from bags.

-You can usually buy food in the towns you hit along the way, but buying food in trail towns is usually more expensive then buying food in larger cities.
+You can usually buy food in the towns you hit along the way, but buying food in trail towns is usually more expensive than buying food in larger cities.
 Sometimes it pays off to stock up heavily at Walmart and send yourself food through the mail.

 Don’t forget: leave no trace.
 You can’t throw anything away while you’re hiking, so you have to carry your own trash until you see a trash can.
 There are sometimes no trash cans along the trail for days, so keep that in mind when buying food.
 And don’t forget to bring a sealable waste bag, so that you can easily throw everything away when you are back in civilization.

 Check this article to learn more about a PCT resupply strategy and what to eat on trail.

 Use post offices